oktavilla/hopp-docs/docs/information-design-templates/content-item.md

   </div>
 </div>

-The Content Item [Category](../data-models/category.md) will always be shown as the first label <span class="example-reference">1</span> unless the current one is specifically exempt from being shown in context labels.
-There may also be additonal labels <span class="example-reference">2</span> showing the most relevant tags of the Content Item.
+The Content Item [Category](../data-models/category.md) will always be shown as the first label {% include example-reference.html number="1" %} unless the current one is specifically exempt from being shown in context labels.
+There may also be additonal labels {% include example-reference.html number="2" %} showing the most relevant tags of the Content Item.
 Both exemptions and additional labels are defined in the [Product Configuration](../configuration/index.md#content-item-context-label-preferences).

-The platform determines what tags to show in additional labels <span class="example-reference">2</span> by looking at:
+The platform determines what tags to show in additional labels {% include example-reference.html number="2" %} by looking at:
 A. The list of Tag Groups defined in the Context Label Product Configuration.
 B. Available tags on the Content Item.
 C. The maximum number of labels to show as defined in the Context Label Product Configuration.